Filipanderssondev/course3_projectgroup2_security_system/README.md

 ### Potential extensions (if time and resources are available):

 - [ ] Replace pushbuttons with a keypad for code entry.
+- [ ] Replace current LCD display with a LCD I2C-display
 - [ ] Enable admin access to change the personal password.
-- [ ] Introduce the usage of a servo component.
+- [ ] Expand with servo function (door latch).
 - [ ] Expand the alarm with diffrent sensors for example ultrasound or vibrationdetector.

 ______